-Google Play Services is one of the most important apps on any Android phone.
-It helps connect everything, provides easy tools for app developers, and helps older Android phones get modern features without the need for Android OS updates.
-Google Play is also quite elusive.
-It doesn’t advertise its existence on your phone.
-That can cause some issues when it comes to troubleshooting.
-Let’s take a look at what it is and how it works.
+Alongside the Google Play Store, Google Play Services is one of the most important apps on any Android phone.
+It helps connect everything, provides easy tools for app developers, and helps older Android phones get modern features without needing Android OS updates.
+For newer users, Google Play Services is also quite elusive.
+It doesn’t advertise its existence on your phone, which can cause some issues regarding troubleshooting.

 Google Play Services is a software layer between the Android OS and your applications.
 It can do many things, updates independently of Android, and helps developers make better apps.